izzybee93/recipesblog/_posts/2021-01-01-chocolate-banana-bread.md

     * 60g dark brown sugar
     * 2 tbsp maple syrup or honey
     * 200ml non-dairy milk
   directions_markdown: "1.
-Preheat the oven to 180°C. Grease and line a loaf tin.
+Preheat the oven to 180°C. Line a loaf tin.
     \n2.
 In a medium bowl, add the flour, cocoa powder, baking powder and bicaronate of soda.
 Mix and set aside. \n2.
 In a large bowl, mash the bananas.
 Add the oil, sugar, maple syrup/honey, vanilla, apple cider vinegar, and milk, then whisk together.\n3.